 FIRST, THEY WILLFULLY ABSENT THEMSELVES FROM THE ASSEMBLY.
 The Lord’s plan is the New Testament assembly, and the Lord’s people are not to forsake it.
 “Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching (Hebrews 10:25).
 A parachurch Bible study cannot take the place of the church.
 God has established the church to be the pillar and ground of the truth (1 Timothy 3:15), and that is the church which has pastors (1 Timothy 3:1-7) and deacons (1 Timothy 3:8-13).
 What kind of example do the Christian professional players give to young people in the churches who see them out on the sports field on Sunday morning and Sunday evening when Christian people should be in the house of God under the ministry of God’s Word?
 Do they not get the message that one can be a great Christian and ignore the house of God?
 Professional Christian sports players encourage, by their example, weak Christians to follow them and put sports above the commandments of God.

 In conclusion, WHAT IS THE MESSAGE THAT CHRISTIAN PROFESSIONAL SPORTS PLAYERS ARE SENDING TO THE YOUTH IN OUR CHURCHES?
 Is it to give oneself unrestrictedly to the Great Commission, to winning souls and building churches throughout the world?
-I don’t see that.
-The message which is coming across the loudest to the youth, rather, is that one can have the world and Christ, too.
-One can pursue the self-oriented goals of sports attainment and ignore many of the responsibilities of Christian discipleship and still have God’s best blessing.
-From my observation, as the father of two grown boys who played baseball when they were growing up, this is the message which is most powerfully emanating from professional sports stars.
-The average boy looks at Orel Hershiser and thinks, “I can pursue my worldly dreams like Orel and can make light of the church and of praying seriously about God using me in His Harvest, and I can give myself wholly to Christ later, after I attain that major league career.”
-It is a pipe dream.
-The Bible does not speak of the will of God in the future tense; it is always spoken of in the present tense.
-The will of God is not something to put off until later; it is something to be DONE today!
+No, the message which is coming across the loudest to the youth, rather, is that they can have the world and Christ, too.
+They can pursue the self-oriented goals of sports attainment and ignore many responsibilities of Christian discipleship and still have God’s best blessing.

 “No servant can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon” (Luke 16:13).